-6. The share capital is fifty-four million, eight hundred twenty four thousand and two hundred and twenty-seven euro (£54,824,227) and is divided into fifty-four million, eight hundred twenty four thousand and two hundred and twenty-seven euro (£54,824,227) shares, each with a nominal value of one euro (£1.00).
+6. The share capital is fifty-four million, eight hundred fifty three thousand and forty-five euro (£54,853,045) and is divided into fifty-four million, eight hundred fifty three thousand and forty-five (£54,853,045) shares, each with a nominal value of one euro (£1.00).

-The extraordinary Meeting held on $23^{\rm rd}$ July 2004 authorized the managing body to implement, within five days from the registration of the resolution in the Register of Companies, an increase in the share capital without consideration ("a titolo gratuito"), up to a maximum amount of five hundred thousand euro (£500,000.00), and an increase in the share capital with consideration ("a pagamento"), up to a maximum amount of euro three million (£3,000,000.00) to implement the Incentive Plan that such Meeting created at the benefit of the Company's and its affiliates' employees.
+The extraordinary Meeting held on $23^{\rm rd}$ July 2004 authorized the managing body to implement, within five days from the registration of the resolution in the Register of Companies, an increase in the share capital without consideration ("a titolo gratuito"), up to a maximum amount of five hundred thousand euro (ε 500,000.00), and an increase in the share capital with consideration ("a pagamento"), up to a maximum amount of euro three million (ε 3,000,000.00) to implement the Incentive Plan that such Meeting created at the benefit of the Company's and its affiliates' employees.